 The 15″ MBP design puts all the ports (and a battery indicator) on the left side, leaving the right side for the SATA SuperDrive.

-The new glass trackpad is 39% bigger than the old one and supports 1-, 2-, 3-, and 4-finger gestures.
-The entire trackpad also functions as the mouse button.
+The glass trackpad is the same one found in the previous generation of MacBook Pro models.
+It supports 1-, 2-, 3-, and 4-finger gestures.
+The entire trackpad functions as the mouse button.

-The new MBP uses the same keyboard as the MacBook Air, complete with backlighting.
+The new MBP uses the same keyboard as before, complete with backlighting.
 The black keys look sharp with the aluminum enclosure.

 Note that the built-in display is only capable of 18-bit color, not the full 24-bit color you might expect.

 Unlike early MacBooks, where every USB port could provide 500 mA of power, only one USB port provides full power – the port closer to the front.

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.
 Since all video RAM is now dedicated to the external monitor, you may have more colors available at higher resolutions.

 To resume use of the internal display, you need to disconnect the external display, put the computer to sleep, and then open the lid.
 This will wake up your ‘Book and restore use of the built-in display.